• Skip to main content

 Ingredients for creamy potato leek soup, including vegetable stock and heavy cream.

-• Leeks: Use only the light green and white parts of the leek, the dark green are too thick and fibrous to cook down.
+• Leeks: Use only the light green and white parts of the leek, the dark greens are too thick and fibrous to cook down.
 You can also slice, clean and freeze prepped leeks.
 And may I suggest saving some to make a potato leek tart!

 • Vegetable Stock: Use a flavorful vegetable stock or even chicken stock, since there are minimal ingredients in the soup.
 I like using a stock base.